pmichaillat/economic-slack/syllabus.md

 ### Course resources

-+ The lecture videos and readings are hosted at https://www.pascalmichaillat.org/t5.html.
++ Lecture videos and readings are hosted at https://www.pascalmichaillat.org/t5.html.
-+ The course material (syllabus, quizzes, research resources) is available at https://github.com/pascalmichaillat/economic-slack.
++ Course material (syllabus, quizzes, other resources) is available at https://github.com/pascalmichaillat/economic-slack.

 ---